Clearing up Confusion about Netflix and the TV App

 AppleInsider caused a bit of a stir when it reported that the TV app for iOS and tvOS now supports playing Netflix content.
 As you may recall, Netflix hasn’t yet agreed to integrate with the TV app (see “tvOS 10.1 Unifies the Apple TV Experience with “TV” App,” 12 December 2016).
-However, the AppleInsider report is correct in that you can indeed find and stream Netflix content from the TV app.
+However, the AppleInsider report is correct that you can indeed find and stream Netflix content from the TV app.
 But TechCrunch’s Matthew Panzarino correctly pointed out that such functionality has been there from the launch of the TV app.

 So what’s the deal?
 Netflix doesn’t work with TV, but it also does work?
 It’s a bit like the famous Schrödinger’s cat thought experiment, in which a cat in a box is simultaneously alive and dead.
 But unlike quantum mechanics, there’s a simple answer to this conundrum.